nliorni/urepository/Snakemake ngsw 4.0/README.md

 Greetings,

-in this version wrappers will be used.

 It is assumed that you have your genome.fa, .fa.ann, .fa.amb, .fa.bwt, .fa.fai, .fa.pac, .fa.sai, .dict.
 You might need bwa Index and Samtools faidx.
-Specify the path in the config.json file.
-Also, you have to create a "data" directory inside the main directory in which you are working, create a "samples" directory inside, put your samples there and rename them like: a_R1.fastq/a_R2.fastq ... z_R1.fastq/z_R2.fastq.
-In the Snakefile (this is going to change very soon), search at the top for the list "SAMPLES", and add as many letters as many samples you have.
+Specify the paths in the config file.
+Also, you have to create a "samples" directory inside the main directory in which you are working, put there your samples and rename them like: a_1.fastq/a_1.fastq ... z_1.fastq/z_2.fastq.
+In the Snakefile (this is going to change very soon moving to config file), search at the top for the list "SAMPLES", and add as many letters as many samples you have.

 If you have Conda installed on your system, you are pretty ready.